WJMC (AM)

 WJMC (1240 kHz) is an AM radio station broadcasting a full-service format of middle of the road music, news, and talk.
 Licensed to Rice Lake, Wisconsin, United States, the station serves the Rice Lake-Spooner area.
 The station is currently owned by TKC, Inc. and features programming from Premiere Networks.

-Amber Gonske serves as the daily morning show host, from 5-11am.
+The station serves as a primary regional affiliate for the Milwaukee Brewers, Milwaukee Bucks, and Wisconsin Badgers radio networks.